 We are not aware of any other company or organization that is conducting clinical trials of a product candidate that targets both eosinophils and mast cells, including any product candidate that specifically targets Siglec-8.
-The competition we may face with respect to the indications we are targeting with AK002 includes, without limitation, Regeneron, AstraZeneca, Celgene, Shire, and Dr. Falk Pharma for EGIDs, Blueprint Medicines for ISM, and Novartis Pharmaceuticals, Genentech, and Gossamer Bio for CU.
-These companies, or other major multinational pharmaceutical and biotechnology companies, emerging and start-up companies, universities and other research institutions, could focus their future efforts on developing competing therapies and treatments for any of the indications we are currently targeting or may target in the future.
+The competition we may face with respect to the indications we are targeting with lirentelimab (AK002) includes, without limitation, Regeneron, AstraZeneca, Celgene, Shire, Adare Pharmaceuticals and Dr. Falk Pharma for EGIDs, Blueprint Medicines for ISM, Novartis Pharmaceuticals, Genentech, Regeneron and Gossamer Bio for CU and Akari Therapeutics for AKC.
+In addition, we are currently evaluating a host of other indications, and if we were to initiate trials in any such indication, we would likely face significant competition from a number of additional competitors.
+These companies, or other major multinational pharmaceutical and biotechnology companies, emerging and startup companies, universities and other research institutions, could focus their future efforts on developing competing therapies and treatments for any of the indications we are currently targeting or may target in the future.
 Many of these current and potential competitors have significantly greater financial, manufacturing, marketing, drug development, technical and human resources and commercial expertise than we do.
 Large pharmaceutical and biotechnology companies, in particular, have extensive experience in clinical testing, obtaining regulatory approvals, recruiting patients and manufacturing biotechnology products.
 These companies also have significantly greater research and marketing capabilities than we do and may also have products that have been approved or are in late stages of development, and collaborative arrangements in our target markets with leading companies and research institutions.
 Established pharmaceutical and biotechnology companies may also invest heavily to accelerate discovery and development of novel compounds or to in-license novel compounds that could make the product candidates that we develop obsolete.
 As a result of all of these factors, our competitors may succeed in obtaining approval from the FDA or foreign regulatory authorities or discovering, developing and commercializing products in our field before we do.

-Smaller and other early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
+Smaller and other clinical stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
 These companies compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for planned clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.
 In addition, the biotechnology industry is characterized by rapid technological change.
 If we fail to stay at the forefront of technological change, we may be unable to compete effectively.
 Technological advances or products developed by our competitors may render our technologies or product candidates obsolete, less competitive or not economical.

-We have limited resources and are currently focusing our efforts on developing AK002 for particular indications.
+We have limited resources and are currently focusing our efforts on developing lirentelimab (AK002) for particular indications.
 As a result, we may fail to capitalize on other product candidates or indications that may ultimately have proven to be more profitable.